 A brief history of Black San Francisco

-San Francisco's reputation as one of America's most ethnically diverse cities is in question as its African Americans population erodes.
-In 1990, 11% of city residents were Black.
-Now that number is just 6% and is expected to drop below 4% by 2020.
+San Francisco's reputation as one of America's most ethnically diverse cities has been in question as its African Americans population has eroded.
+In 1990, 11 percent of city residents were Black.
+Now that number is just 6 percent.

 Black San Francisco's numbers were low until the early 1940s, when workers began coming to work in the city's shipyards from places like Louisiana, Texas, and Arkansas.
 Before the 1940s surge, Black San Francisco's numbers were so low that there was a running joke that if you were Black, you probably knew all the Black folks in the city.

 Newcomers from the South replaced Japanese Americans who were forcibly interned during World War II.
 After the war ended, the city's Black population continued to climb as workers remained in the city and developed roots.
 But the city's newcomers were limited in where they could live due to discriminatory housing policy and restrictive covenants written into property titles that did not allow African Americans the chance to live in other parts of the city.

 The Fillmore District became Black San Francisco's cultural and economic heart.
 It became known as the "Harlem of the West," as all of the era's major artists performed in the neighborhood's venues.
 The list includes Count Basie, Etta James, Thelonious Monk, and Duke Ellington.
 But the Fillmore began changing after the war ended as federal redevelopment projects demolished many of the neighborhood's homes and businesses.
 Many residents relocated to Bayview and Hunters Point.

 The people who live in Hunters Point, who have lived there for numerous years, at one time had lost all hope, all faith.
 But we do feel like with the construction of new houses that hope is began to come back up again.